 Updated, March 25, 2023: Jay Khan received Time Out Bar Awards' inaugural Trailblazer Award on January 16, 2023, recognising his pioneering spirit and continued efforts to shape the way we drink in the city.
 In 2022, Coa opened its new Shanghai outpost, and this year, Jay is opening a new bar in Hong Kong.
 Watch this space for more updates.

-2017 was mezcal’s coming out party.
-Previously unheralded by our city’s bartenders and tricky to get a hold of, as 2016 closed so Mezcalito opened, followed this year by Los Sotano and 11 Westside.
-Now comes Coa, offering the most in-depth mezcal menu in Hong Kong.
+Old review, December 18, 2017: 2017 was mezcal’s coming out party.
+Previously unheralded by our city’s bartenders and tricky to get a hold of, as 2016 closed so Mezcalito opened, followed by Los Sotano and 11 Westside.
+Then comes Coa, offering the most in-depth mezcal menu in Hong Kong.

 The space itself is nothing out of the ordinary.
-Brushed concrete walls, filament bulbs – it’s the same industrial chic that’s only offense is its ubiquity.
+Brushed concrete walls, filament bulbs – it’s the same industrial-chic that’s the only offence is its ubiquity.
 There are 17 pages of the menu devoted to mezcal and almost as many for tequila.
-For the uninitiated it can be quite daunting.
+For the uninitiated, it can be quite daunting.
 Thankfully, staff are more than happy to explain the differences between a mezcal made with agave angustifolia and one produced from agave convallis.

 Feeling confidently informed we begin by sampling Mezcaloteca Pechuga de Chino ($158), a mezcal redistilled with chicken and turkey breast hung over the still – the meaty vapours supposedly adding to the spirit’s final flavour.
 It’s no spurious claim.
 Served the traditional way in a small vegetable gourd, the classic mezcal flavours are present – the smoky, earthy tones – but there are also notes of umami, demonstrating that the meat successfully completed its infiltration.